-You must be a Junior or Senior with an overall academic average of 87% or above and an overall shop average of an 87% or above.
+You must be a Junior or Senior with an overall weighted academic average of 87% or above and an overall shop average of an 87% or above.
 Should a member's grade average drop below the 87% requirement, the member will be notified in writing of their probationary status.
 The member will have one term to reestablish their average of 87%.
+Please refer to the Monty Tech website for the chapter by-laws.